x3dom/pipeline/README.rst

 * Upload and conversion of 3D Models to X3DOM
 * Sharing of models on the web (permalinks to converted models)
-* Downloadble ZIP packages of converted models
+* Downloadable ZIP packages of converted models
 * Triangular Mesh optimization of models
-* Converted/Optimized models can be embedded in different tempaltes
+* Converted/Optimized models can be embedded in different templates
 * Asynchronous process
 * Server-Sent Events for fast status updates
 * Upload archives with many models and textures at once